jafaryor/knowledge-base/Management/SDLC/methodologies.md

     ![kanban-practices](../images/kanban-practices.png)

     Where:

-    * __Limit Work in Progress (WIP)__: WIP is the number of items (i.e. cards, tickets, stories, tasks etc) that a team is currently working on.

-        There are lots of good reasons why you should limit WIP:
-        * You complete work faster
-        * You get feedback faster
-        * You deliver value to your customer faster
-        * You avoid context switching
-        * You can easily see bottlenecks
-        * You won’t be flooded by unfinished work because it helps you manage capacity

     * __Make process policies explicit__: A list of “rules” for each stage of the workflow.

     * __Improve collaboratively, evolve experimentally__: The one event I advise you borrow from Scrum and lock into your team calendar from the get-go is regular Retrospectives.
 A key difference between Scrum-styled verses Kanban-styled Retrospectives is the focus on metrics and experimentation in Kanban.